LePhil/ExcaliburPlayground/readme.md

         * make fliers
         * work on computer
     * Blob should probably be a task.
+* weather effects
+    * snowy borders/corners
+    * rain overlay
+* Level selection map with different areas (see mappack --> ice, desert, ... - the classics.)
+* maybe it would be easier to remove a scene completely and re-create it instead of resetting and keeping track of everything?
+* unify tools and items?
+Should be possible to have a Tool from an ItemSource (e.g. crate)

 # Bugs
 * If speed is increased, actions should take less long as well (e.g. pickup)